Program overview

 • Co-op opportunities that provide real-world experience in the field of sociology.

-• Access to international study programs, allowing students to gain global perspectives.
+• International study programs that allow students to gain global perspectives.

 Career Options